A proceeding before the Labour Relations Board involves the parties named in an application.

 - discretionary status.

-Not all interests in the outcome of a proceeding are enough to be granted standing to participate.
+Filing for standing doesn't mean that standing will be granted.
+Simply an interest in the outcome of a proceeding is not enough to be granted standing to participate.

 Interested party status

-To be granted interested party status in a proceeding, you must show how your rights will be affected in a direct and legally material way.
+To be granted interested party status in a proceeding, an applicant must show how their rights will be affected in a direct and legally material way.

-Legally material means that the dispute affects your rights under the Code, not that you might be affected by the outcome.
+Legally material means that the dispute affects the applicant's rights under the Code, not that they might be affected by the outcome.
 For example, you might be affected by a strike but your rights under the Code are not.

 Intervenor status

-Intervenor standing may be granted if the applicant can show that its participation can assist the Board in dealing with an issue of significant importance to the labour relations community.
+Intervenor standing may be granted if the applicant can show that their participation can assist the Board in dealing with an issue of significant importance to the labour relations community.

 Discretionary standing